HiRoFa/quickjs_es_runtime/README.md

 # quickjs_es_runtime

-Same goals as https://github.com/HiRoFa/es_runtime but with using quickjs

-so
-* slower js

-but

-* smaller footprint
-* much faster compilation

-For some of my projects those are a big plus!

-A big thanks goes out to the people at https://github.com/theduke/quickjs-rs for making the bindings to quickjs!
-I learned a lot from their code and reused some of their concepts.

-# What is it?

-A basic sandbox for quickly getting started with embedding a javascript engine in your rust project.
+quickjs_es_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.

+quickjs_es_runtime focuses purely on making quickjs usable.

+Other projects:
-A more feature-rich variant can be found in [ESsesLib-q](https://github.com/HiRoFa/ESsesLib-q).
+* A more feature-rich runtime can be found in [ESsesLib-q](https://github.com/HiRoFa/ESsesLib-q).
+* There is also a commandline client: [ESsesCmd-q](https://github.com/HiRoFa/ESsesCmd-q).
+* And last but not least there is GreenCopper which aspires to be a full fledged application platform: [Green-Copper-q](https://github.com/HiRoFa/Green-Copper-q).
+* (they all end with -q because I started out with variants of these projects based on SpiderMonkey)

-This lib serves two main goals:
+# This lib serves two main goals:

 ## 1. Provide simple utils for working with quickjs (these are located in the quickjs_utils mod)
 * The QuickJSRuntime struct, this is to be used from a single thread